 Wondering why Ansel Adams never photographed the Napa Valley?
 Ansel was awarded a contract to photograph the valley for The Treasury of American Wines book, but he gave the contract to Jack Cakebread instead.
 In an interesting twist of fate, Turnbull Cellars, located next door to Cakebread holds the largest private collection of Ansel Adam’s works in the valley.

-During a photo shoot for this book in 1972, Jack stopped to visit old friends Jack and Helen Sturdivant who owned the Sturdivant cattle ranch (site of the current Cakebread Cellars).
 The Cakebread’s told the Sturdivant’s to call if they ever wanted to sell – merely hours after arriving back home in Oakland Jack & Dolores received a call from their friends who after thinking about Cakebread’s offer decided they were in fact interested in selling their property.
 The rest is history – short on funds, Jack and Dolores offered to put a down payment on the property with the advance that Jack had received from the book he was working on.
 The offer was accepted with the caveat that the Sturdivant’s could live on site as long as they wanted.
-Jack and Dolores commuted from Oakland to Napa for many years, sold Cakebread’s Garage in 1990 and moved to the Napa Valley full time in the early 1990s.
+Jack and Dolores commuted from Oakland to Napa for many years, sold Cakebread’s Garage in 1988 to their employees and moved to Napa Valley full time in the early 1990s.

 Hospitality

 The winery is located slightly north of Robert Mondavi Winery on the east side of Highway 29.
-During busy times of the year (usually summer and fall weekends) a parking attendant will often be stationed at the entrance to the parking lot to verify that guests have appointments as well as directing visitors where to park.
+During busy times of the year (usually summer and fall weekends) a parking attendant may be stationed at the entrance to the parking lot to verify that guests have appointments as well as directing visitors where to park.
 Visitors must check in at the reception before joining any tours or tastings.

 The Cakebread tour guides are very informative and friendly – they invite questions from visitors; this is an excellent opportunity to learn more about the wine business.

-One of the tour highlights is of course tasting the wine – and guests do so in a number of spaces on the property including on the second level of their hospitality center.
-The ceiling above the first floor is literally made from used corks – the most corks you will see in one place at any Napa winery.
+The ceiling above the first floor of what is now the Cakebread member’s lounge is literally made from used corks; certainly the most corks you will see in one place at any Napa Valley winery.
 One of their employees told us he made a rough count and then calculated around 45,000 corks are here.
 The views from the 2nd level balcony are excellent – one looks east over a sea of vineyards.
 A tour also includes a view of the original winery where Jack Cakebread made his first vintage in 1973.

 The Garden